Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 2,2,2

 .
-Four qualitative predictions follow from its structural symmetry: absence of rst-
+Four qualitative predictions follow from its structural symmetry: absence of first-

 order electromagnetic coupling, absence of SU(3) color in the baryonic form, self-conjugate

-(Majorana-type) character, and suppressed rst-order radiative cooling.
+(Majorana-type) character, and suppressed first-order radiative cooling.
 The framework pre-

 2,2,2